Aldi’s hair dryer looks like the Dyson supersonic – but it’s £14.99

 The Dyson dryer was named the best luxury hair dryer, with our reviewer lauding it as a “go-to for gold-standard styling”, that delivers “a real punch of power for fast drying times”.
 It really has become a cult beauty tool, so it’s hardly a surprise Aldi’s launched an affordable alternative, costing just £14.99.

-This is bound to fly off the shelves when it returns to the middle aisle on 11 August, so here’s everything you need to know about Aldi’s Visage ionic hairdryer.
+This is bound to fly off the shelves now that it’s returned, so here’s everything you need to know about Aldi’s Visage ionic hairdryer.

 Visage ionic hairdryer: £14.99, Aldi.co.uk